 It still hits me at least once a week.
 I just want to pick up something quick from the corner store, get a hair cut or make an administrative phone call and I end up in front of closed doors, a sign that says cerrado or listening to the automatic voice on the end of the line telling you that you have called outside of office hours.

 It is not a weekend day or public holiday, just the daily siesta time.
-The annoying thing is that this break in the middle of the day does not last the usual hour or hour and a half (the time you would need to grab a sandwich or packaged salad and eat it on you desk), but a minimum of 3 HOURS!
+The annoying thing is that this break in the middle of the day does not last the usual hour or hour and a half.
+I would consider this the time you would need to grab a sandwich and eat it on you desk.
+Living in Spain, your are forced to a minimum of 3 HOURS lunch break, like it or not.

 6. La fiesta